Poverty Research Project

 Project Overview

-North Carolina’s statewide poverty rate—12.5% in 2024—is just shy of its historic low in 1999.
-Yet today far more Tar Heel residents live in economically segregated, high-poverty neighborhoods than 25 years ago.
-More than two million North Carolinians, or one in five, live in a neighborhood where at least 20% of their neighbors are poor.
-Four in ten poor North Carolinians live in one of these communities, where neighborhood disadvantage compounds personal struggles.
+More than two million North Carolinians, or one in five, live in a neighborhood where at least 20% of their neighbors are impoverished.
+Among North Carolinians who are themselves poor, two in five live in one of these disadvantaged communities.

 More than 2.8 million driver’s license suspensions are active in North Carolina, burdening hundreds of thousands of mostly low-income residents.
 These suspensions are not for dangerous driving, but for unpaid court costs or missed court dates.
 Most people don’t willfully violate court orders — often poverty makes compliance impossible — and the suspensions that follow can last years.